TREAD LIGHTLY, BREATHE DEEPLY AND LET NATURE TAKE THE LEAD

 ECO-FRIENDLY ACCOMMODATION STANFORD

-Facilities & Amenities: 3 interconnected spaces: lounge, bed- and bath-area; bath positioned in front of a large window, shower and toilet; wood-stove in the lounge warms the suite up during chilly evenings; covered wooden deck that stretches out over the whole front of the unit.
+The Fynbos Suite exists of 3 interconnected spaces: lounge, bed- and bath-area.
+The shower and toilet are accessed by the only inside-door in the suite, while the bath is positioned in front of a large window.
+A wood-stove in the lounge warms the suite up during chilly evenings.
+The whole front of the suite consists of glass with 3 big glass sliding doors that open up to a covered wooden deck that stretches out over the whole front of the unit.

 The 1 downstairs room is the largest and the coolest in summer, has a covered terrace and a private garden filled with chattering birds in the morning.
 All bathrooms are en-suite with a bath and separate shower.